A million dollars no longer guarantees a comfortable retirement complete with cruises and luxury cars.

 Summary for How Long One Million Lasts in Retirement

 As you can see, the calculator is simple when you’re on top of your spending, and you’re an educated investor so you can enter good data for reliable estimates.

 You can see that, based on the estimates I entered for the reasons explained above, one million dollars would last just over 44 years in retirement for someone withdrawing only $3,333 a month adjusted for inflation after year one.

-At a minimum, after reading this post, you’re now tweaking your spending, maximizing your investment returns within your acceptable risk level and strategizing.
+At a minimum, after reading this post, you’re now tweaking your spending, maximizing your investment returns within your acceptable risk level, and strategizing.

-And remember, if it looks like you aren’t on the path to retire comfortably, you can always go to Plan B like we did and create alternative income streams which lowers the stress around having to save more or run out of money.
+And remember, if it looks like you aren’t on the path to retiring comfortably, you can always go to Plan B like we did and create alternative income streams which lowers the stress around having to save more or run out of money.